 Featuring Christian Weber, Sr. Solutions Engineer at GitHub

-In today’s competitive world, software developers and organizations are being increasingly challenged to deliver innovative solutions, or be left behind by their competitors.
+In today’s competitive world, software developers and organizations are being increasingly challenged to deliver innovative solutions or be left behind by their competitors.
 Developers have defined software development as one that is a collaborative practice, in which developers from all over can contribute to code.
 GitHub helps developers collaborate on projects, as well as providing tooling automation to allow Developers to decrease the amount of context switching when delivering innovation.
-In this webinar, we’ll discuss the value proposition of GitHub, the changing notion of the software developer, and considerations around building a modern software practice, to not only attract top talent, but to also lay the groundwork for innovation to flourish!
+In this session, we’ll discuss the value proposition of GitHub, the changing notion of the software developer, and considerations around building a modern software practice – to not only attract top talent, but to also lay the groundwork for innovation to flourish!

 Session 3: January 29